hodangnamtien/project-Test/README.md

   - `App.tsx`: Main component that starts your whole app.
   - `index.js`: Entry point of your application as per React-Native standards.

-## Tùy chỉnh màn hình Splash
+## Splash screen customization

-Để tùy chỉnh màn hình splash (logo and background color), hãy sử dụng [document](https://github.com/crazycodeboy/react-native-splash-screen) sau
+To customize the splash screen (logo and background color), use the CLI provided in the [official docs](https://github.com/crazycodeboy/react-native-splash-screen).

 ## Thiết lập môi trường